 The newer Water Lily Bungalow is perched on the edge of a hill with stunning views of the mountains and the valleys.
 You get breathtaking view of valleys all around with Darjeeling town on one side and Kanchenjunga right ahead.
 The new bungalow is connected to the original main bungalow by a stone staircase.
 It too has four large suites with king size beds.

-All the bedrooms in Water Lily bungalow have bay windows or sit out areas with great views of the mountains, private balconies and antique furniture.
+All the bedrooms in Water Lily bungalow have bay windows or sit-out areas with great views of the mountains.
+The suites have private balconies and antique furniture.
 The rooms have Burma teak flooring and old cast iron window frames.
 The bathrooms have old style bathtubs with great views and walk-in rain showers.
-There are two verandas, garden areas laid out in different levels, living and dining rooms, a recreation cum meeting room, and a massage & steam room.
+There are two verandas, garden areas laid out in different levels, living and dining rooms, a recreation/meeting room, and a massage & steam room.

 All the suites in Glenburn Tea Estate feature hand-embroidered bed linens, a vas full of fresh flowers from the gardens, basket of fresh fruits, bathrooms with running hot & cold water with complimentary Darjeeling Green Tea toiletries, overhead fans in the rooms and hair dryers.

 The beds are fitted with electrical bed warmers.
 Overall, the focus has been on the details.
 There are no TVs in the rooms to break the tranquility.
 Internet access in the premises is also limited.